 Finally, we contribute to the broader literatures using micro-data to study the heterogeneous effect of monetary policy on firms (e.g. Kashyap and Stein, 2000; Jimenez et al 2012, 2014) and the effect of pass-through from policy rates to market interest rates on household consumption (Di Maggio et al., 2017; Flodén et al., 2019; Cloyne et al., 2019).
-Most similar in terms of the empirical approach is a concurrent paper that studies the heterogeneous effects of monetary policy by household liquidity using micro-data from Norway (Holm et al., 2020).
-As both the research question and the empirical strategy are different from ours, we consider the two analyses to be complementary.
+Most similar in terms of the empirical approach is a concurrent paper that analyzes the heterogeneous effects of monetary policy using micro-data from Norway (Holm et al., 2020).
+The two papers differ in the fundamental research question: While they study heterogeneity by household liquidity to learn about the role of financial frictions for monetary policy transmission, we study heterogeneity by household income to understand the interplay between monetary policy and inequality.
+The flavor of the results is also different: while they find that the effect on disposable income varies non-monotonically with liquidity, we find a perfectly monotonic relation with income.

-The rest of the paper is structured in the following way.
-Section 2 lays out the institutional framework underlying monetary policy in Denmark.
-Section 3 describes the data sources, the sample and offers descriptive statistics.
-Section 4 develops the empirical model and discusses identification.
+The paper proceeds as follows.
+Section 2 describes the Danish context.
+Sections 3 and 4 introduce the data and the model.
 Sections 5-7 present the results.
 Section 8 concludes.